Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have covered the spread once this year when underdogs by 1.5 points or more (in three chances).
+- This season, the Eagles have just one against the spread win in three games as an underdog of 1.5 points or more.

-- Eastern Michigan's games this year have hit the over two times in five opportunities (40%).

-- The Eagles average 29.3 points per game, comparable to the 28 the Cardinals give up.
+- The Eagles put up 29.3 points per game, comparable to the 28 the Cardinals allow.

-- Eastern Michigan is 1-1 against the spread and 3-0 overall when the team notches more than 28 points.
+- Eastern Michigan is 1-1 against the spread and 3-0 overall in games when it scores more than 28 points.

 - The Eagles have seven giveaways this season, while the Cardinals have eight takeaways .